ory/hydra/README.md

 Implementing the login and consent app in a different language is easy, and exemplary consent apps ([Node](https://github.com/ory/hydra-login-consent-node)) and [SDKs](https://www.ory.sh/docs/next/hydra/sdk/) for all common languages are provided.

+## Ory Cloud

+The easiest way to get started with Ory Software is in Ory Cloud!
+It is [**free for developers**](https://console.ory.sh/registration?utm_source=github&utm_medium=banner&utm_campaign=hydra-readme), forever, no credit card required!

+Ory Cloud has easy examples, administrative user interfaces, hosted pages (e.g. for login or registration), support for custom domains, collaborative features for your colleagues, and much more!

+### :mega: Community gets Ory Cloud for Free! :mega:

+Ory community members get the Ory Cloud Start Up plan **free for a year**, with all quality-of-life features available, such as custom domains and giving your team members access.
+[Sign up with your GitHub account](https://console.ory.sh/registration?preferred_plan=developer&utm_source=github&utm_medium=banner&utm_campaign=hydra-readme-first900) and use the coupon code **`FIRST900`** on the *"Start-Up Plan"* checkout page to calim your free project now!
+Make sure to be signed up to the [Ory Community Slack](https://slack.ory.sh) when using the code!

+## Get Started

 If you're looking to jump straight into it, go ahead:

 - **[Run your own OAuth 2.0 Server - step by step guide](https://www.ory.sh/run-oauth2-server-open-source-api-security/)**: A in-depth look at setting up ORY Hydra and performing a variety of OAuth 2.0 Flows.